alexlaverty/laverty-mcgree-family-history/index.md

 Taylors Arm RSL Sub-Branch President Barry Fuller has spoken with David about involving the official presentation of the photograph to the McGree family in the unveiling of the new Taylors Arm cenotaph plaque around September or October.

-A small mention of the famous Pub with no Beer was all it took for David to agree, and he is now try ing to get Michael to travel from England to attend the unveiling and presentation.
+A small mention of the famous Pub with no Beer was all it took for David to agree, and he is now trying to get Michael to travel from England to attend the unveiling and presentation.

 Taylors Arm's small but hardworking sub-branch are now in the process of up-dating the cenotaph with names of those who served in World War One and Two, and also more recent conflicts.